Tara (Buddhism): History

+Origin myth

+Tārā has many origin stories which explain her origin as a bodhisattva.
+According to one story, Tārā arose from Avalokiteshvara's compassionate tears when he wept on seeing all the suffering of all the beings in samsara.
+His tears turned into a lotus, out of which Tārā arose.

+The Indian master Sūryagupta explains this myth as follows:

+What was Her origin? - Arya-Lokesvara, the Lord and Refuge of the Three Realms, Desire, Form, and Formless, which depend on the five or [in the Formless Realm] four aggregates that perish in an instant, saw that however many migrating beings he removed from samsara, they grew no fewer, and He wept.
+Tara sprang from the opening filaments of his face - of an utpala (blue lotus) that grew in the water of His tears.

-In this tale there is a young princess who lives in a different world system, millions of years in the past.
-Her name is Jnanachandra or Yeshe Dawa, which means "Moon of Primordial Awareness".
+Another tale begins with a young princess who lives in a different world system, millions of years in the past.
+Her name is Jñanachandra or Yeshe Dawa, which means "Moon of Primordial Awareness".
 For quite a number of aeons she makes offerings to the Buddha of that world system, whose name was Tonyo Drupa.
-She receives special instruction from him concerning bodhicitta - the infinitely compassionate mental state of a bodhisattva.
+She receives special instruction from him concerning bodhicitta—the infinitely compassionate mental state of a bodhisattva.
 After doing this, some monks approach her and suggest that because of her level of attainment she should next pray to be reborn as a male to progress further.

 At this point she lets the monks know in no uncertain terms that it is only "weak minded worldlings" who see gender as a barrier to attaining enlightenment.
 She sadly notes there have been few who wish to work for the welfare of sentient beings in a female form, though.
 Therefore, she resolves to always be reborn as a female bodhisattva, until samsara is no more.
 She then stays in a palace in a state of meditation for some ten million years, and the power of this practice releases tens of millions of beings from suffering.
 As a result of this, Tonyo Drupa tells her she will henceforth manifest supreme bodhi as the Goddess Tārā in many world systems to come.

-With this story in mind, it is interesting to juxtapose this with a quotation from the 14th Dalai Lama about Tārā, spoken at a conference on Compassionate Action in Newport Beach, California in 1989:

-Tārā, then, embodies certain ideals which make her attractive to women practitioners, and her emergence as a Bodhisattva can be seen as a part of Mahayana Buddhism's reaching out to women, and becoming more inclusive even in 6th-century CE India.
+A similar story is told by the 14th Dalai Lama:There is a true feminist movement in Buddhism that relates to the goddess Tārā.
+Following her cultivation of bodhicitta, the bodhisattva's motivation, she looked upon the situation of those striving towards full awakening and she felt that there were too few people who attained Buddhahood as women.
+So she vowed, "I have developed bodhicitta as a woman.
+For all my lifetimes along the path I vow to be born as a woman, and in my final lifetime when I attain Buddhahood, then, too, I will be a woman.Tārā, then, embodies certain ideals which make her attractive to women practitioners, and her emergence as a Bodhisattva can be seen as a part of Mahayana Buddhism's reaching out to women, and becoming more inclusive even in 6th-century CE India.

-Symbols and associations